 Microsoft (MCSE, MCITP, MCTS)

-Few businesses get along without a hearty helping of Microsoft-powered equipment, and the company offers a raft of specialized training programs for those who service its products.
+Few businesses get along without a hearty helping of Microsoft-powered equipment, and the company offers a raft of specialized training programs for those who serve its products.
 Among Microsoft's most popular certifications are Microsoft Certified Systems Engineer (MCSE), Microsoft Certified Technology Specialist (MCTS), and the relatively entry-level Microsoft Certified IT Professional (MCITP).

-MCITP requires two years as an IT pro, and passing marks on one to five exams, priced at $125 each.
+MCITP requires two years as an IT pro and passing marks on one to five exams, priced at $125 each.
 There are 12 MCITP tracks, and pay for an IT

 specialist or consultant ranges from $47,000 to $70,000.